serialport/serialport-rs/README.md

 `TTYPort` for POSIX systems and `COMPort` for Windows.

 Serial enumeration is provided on most platforms.
-The implementation on Linux using `glibc` relies on `libudev`, an external dynamic library that will need to be available on the system the final binary is running on.
+The implementation on Linux using `glibc` relies on `libudev` (unless you disable the default `libudev` feature), an external dynamic library that will need to be available on the system the final binary is running on.
 Enumeration will still be available if this feature is disabled, but won't expose as much information and may return ports that don't exist physically.
 However this dependency can be removed by disabling the default `libudev` feature:

 ```shell
 $ cargo build --no-default-features